Edgio/Edge-Functions-Examples/README.md

-# Edgio Functions Examples
+# Edge Functions Examples

 ## Description

-This repository provides example code for implementing the most common use cases on Edgio Functions.
+This repository provides example code for implementing the most common use cases on Edge Functions.
 It features examples of how to add headers to a request, change response bodies before returning them to the client, create HTML pages from scratch to return as a response, manipulate video player manifests, and generate JSON from scratch.